StanfordSpezi/SpeziLLM/README.md

 The target enables developers to easily execute medium-size Language Models (LLMs) locally on-device.
 The module allows you to interact with the locally run LLM via purely Swift-based APIs, no interaction with low-level code is necessary, building on top of the infrastructure of the [SpeziLLM target](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm).

+> [!IMPORTANT]
+> Spezi LLM Local is not compatible with simulators.
+The underlying [`mlx-swift`](https://github.com/ml-explore/mlx-swift) package encounters a crash when initializing the GPU as of version 0.18.1.

 #### Setup

 You can configure the Spezi Local LLM execution within the typical `SpeziAppDelegate`.